Estimating Heterogeneous Treatment Effects on Survival Outcomes Using Counterfactual Censoring Unbiased Transformations: Uncertainty quantification and oracle properties

 However, similar results have not been established for other learners except under additional assumptions.
-For example, one can obtain confidence bands by imposing linearity on the HTE~\citep{yadlowsky2021estimation,yang2023elastic,liang2022semiparametric} or by projecting the HTE on a subset (or transformation) of $X$~\citep{lee2017doubly,semenova2021debiased,cui2023estimating,ratkovic2023estimation}. ~\citet{lei2021conformal} have developed conformal prediction for HTEs on uncensored outcomes.
-However, their approach cannot not be directly applied to our CUT based HTE estimators because CUTs only preserve conditional mean, not conditional quantiles, and their method requires conditional quantiles as inputs.
+For example, one can obtain confidence bands by imposing linearity on the HTE~\citep{yadlowsky2021estimation,yang2023elastic,liang2022semiparametric} or by projecting the HTE on a subset (or transformation) of $X$~\citep{lee2017doubly,semenova2021debiased,cui2023estimating}. ~\citet{lei2021conformal} have developed conformal prediction for HTEs on uncensored outcomes.
+However, their approach cannot be directly applied to our CUT based HTE estimators because CUTs only preserve conditional mean (not conditional quantiles), and their method requires conditional quantiles as inputs.
 Bayesian credible intervals also leverage conditional quantiles, making them inapplicable to our setting~\citep{hahn2020bayesian}.
+For the majority of learners that lack valid confidence bands (absent parametric assumptions) or prediction sets, we derive bounds.